Otto Hahn (ship): History

 Otto Hahn's keel was laid down in 1963 by Howaldtswerke Deutsche Werft AG of Kiel.
-She was launched in 1964 and named in honour of Professor Otto Hahn, the German chemist and Nobel prize-winner, who discovered the nuclear fission of uranium in 1938.
+She was launched in 1964 and named in honour of Professor Otto Hahn, the German chemist and Nobel Prize-winner, who discovered the nuclear fission of uranium in 1938.
 The first captain of the Otto Hahn was Heinrich Lehmann-Willenbrock, a German U-boat ace of World War II.

 In 1968, the ship's 38-megawatt nuclear reactor was taken critical and sea trials began.
 In October of that year, NS Otto Hahn was certified for commercial freight transport and research.

 Configured to carry passengers and ore, Otto Hahn made her first port call in Safi, Morocco, loading a cargo of phosphate ores, in 1970.
 In 1972, after four years of operation, her reactor was refuelled.
-She had covered 250,000 nautical miles (463,000 km) on 22 kilograms of uranium.
+She had covered 250,000 nautical miles (463,000 km) on 1.7 metric tons of low enriched uranium at 3.5 percent ^{235}U, similar to the fuel used in land-based nuclear power plants.

 In 1979 Otto Hahn was deactivated.
 Her nuclear reactor and propulsion plant were removed and replaced by a conventional diesel engine room.
 In nine years, she had travelled 650,000 nautical miles (1,200,000 km) on nuclear power, visiting 33 ports in 22 countries, most of them only once with special permissions.
-She had never been allowed to use the channels of Panama and Suez.
+She had never been allowed to use the Panama or Suez canals.
 The containment vessel of the nuclear reactor is stored at the Helmholtz-Zentrum Geesthacht – Zentrum für Material- und Küstenforschung GmbH and the nuclear fuel in the United States.

 In 1983, Otto Hahn was recommissioned as the container ship Trophy and leased into commercial service.
 On 19 November, she was renamed Norasia Susan.
 She became the Norasia Helga in 1985, Hua Kang He in 1989, Anais in 1998, Tal in 1999, and finally Madre later that year.
 Her last owner, from 2006, was Liberian-based Domine Maritime Corporation, under the management of Alon Maritime Corporation of Athens, Greece.
 The ship was scrapped at Alang, India, in 2009.

 Her original funnel is preserved at the Deutsches Schiffahrtsmuseum (German Maritime Museum) in Bremerhaven.